Tightness criteria for random compact sets of cadlag paths: Applications

 We now recount some important facts from \cite[Section 2.4]{FS24} concerning weaves.
 Let $\mc{A}$ be a weave.
-Then, except for $z$ within a (deterministic) null set $R_\mc{A}\sw\R^2$, for each $z\in\R^2$ there exists an almost surely unique path $\pi_z\in\Pi^\uparrow$ that begins at $z$ and does not cross $\mc{A}$.
+Then, except for $z$ within a (deterministic) Lebesgue null set $R_\mc{A}\sw\R^2$, for each $z\in\R^2$ with probability one there exists a unique path $\pi_z\in\Pi^\uparrow$ that begins at $z$ and does not cross $\mc{A}$.
 We say that $\pi_z$ is the \emph{one-particle motion} of $\mc{A}$ from $z$.

 We say that a weave $\mc{A}$ is \emph{homogeneous} if the law of $\mc{A}$ is invariant under deterministic translations of space and time.
-In this case the set $R_\mc{A}$ is empty: for each $z\in\R^2$ there exists an almost surely unique random path $\pi_z\in\Pi^\uparrow$ that begins at $z$ and does not cross $\mc{A}$.
-Moreover the law of the path
+In this case the set $R_\mc{A}$ is empty: for each deterministic $z=(x,s)\in\R^2$ there almost surely exists a unique path $\pi_z\in\Pi^\uparrow$ that begins at $z$ and does not cross $\mc{A}$.
+The law of $\pi_z$ might include a jump at its starting time, but if it does not do so then

-does not depend on $z=(x,s)$.
-The law of this process might include a jump at time $t=0$, but if it does not do so then \eqref{eq:one_particle_motion_z} is a $D_{[0,\infty)}(\R)$ valued random variable.
+is a $D_{[0,\infty)}(\R)$ valued random variable, with a law that does not depend on $z$.
 We refer to this law as the one-particle motion of $\mc{A}$.

 For a weave $\mc{A}$, let $\mc{F}_t$ be the $\sigma$-field generated by $\{\pi(s)\-\pi\in\mc{A},\,\sigma_\pi\leq s\leq t\}$.
 We say that $(\mc{F}_t)_{t\in\R}$ is the generated filtration of $\mc{A}$.

 \begin{theorem}[Tightness criteria for homogeneous weaves] Let $(\mc{A}_n)_{n\in\N}$ be a sequence of weaves, with generated filtrations $(\mc{F}^n_t)$.
 Assume the following: \begin{enumerate}[series=theoremconditions] \item For each $n\in\N$, $\mc{A}_n$ is homogeneous. \item For each $n\in\N$, let $X_n$ be the one-particle motion of $\mc{A}_n$ from the origin.
 Suppose that $X_n$ takes values in $D_{[0,\infty)}(\R)$ and is strongly Markov with respect to the filtration $(\mc{F}^n_t)_{t\in[0,\infty)}$. \item The laws of $(X_n)$ are tight on $D_{[0,\infty)}(\R)$, under J1 or M1. \end{enumerate} Then the laws of $(\mc{A}_n)$ are tight on $\mc{K}(\Pi^\uparrow)$ under M1 and all weak limit points are non-crossing. \end{theorem}